BaysaaC/Exercice-Cadavre-Exquis-Baysaa/README.md

 Oh crap !
 It actually worked ! </br>
 (Narrator: it didn't.)

-(Narrator: I did not say that the autor made me say it)
+(Narrator: I did not say that the author made me say it)

 (Narrator: I have no free will, you know...)